Composable concepts for your omnichannel future

 Applying composability to PIM

-These concepts of composability aren’t new to inriver.
-Our Digital-first PIM is composable by design.
-Our SaaS solution is a cloud-based PIM, and inriver’s interactions are all governed via API and available as a headless solution today.
+These concepts of composability aren’t new to Inriver.
+Our Digital-first PIM solution is composable by design.
+Our SaaS platform is a cloud-based PIM, and Inriver’s interactions are all governed via API and available as a headless solution today.
 We’ve been talking about the benefits of headless commerce for quite some time.
 However, as we’ve seen, commerce is continuously evolving, and it’s not slowing down.
 So, now is the perfect moment for organizations across industries and geographies to embrace this new approach to their technology choices.

 Co-Founder & Board Member